Large Language Models are Powerful Electronic Health Record Encoders: Methods

 \subsection{Instructions for LLM Embedding Models}

-The Qwen and LLM2Vec models used instruction-tuned embeddings, requiring task-specific prompts.
-Hence, we added simple instructions for each prediction task based on their respective instruction templates.
-For instance, for prediction of anemia, we added “Given a patient's electronic healthcare record (EHR) in Markdown format, retrieve relevant passages that answer the query: has the patient anemia”.
-The existing EHRSHOT benchmark encoded the EHRs of the same patient and the identical prediction times only once for efficiency reasons.
-However, to support task-specific instructions, we changed this default behavior and encoded each (patient, task, prediction time) instance, leading to \np{1161412} instead of \np{406379} EHRs to encode and resulting in longer processing times.
-The difference between \np{1161412} labels used in our experiments and the total number of labels of \np{1178665} (see \cref{tab:ehrshot_prediction_tasks_overview}) is because some labels share the same task and prediction time and are therefore merged.
-Encoder-only language models did not use instructions and thus required encoding only the \np{406379} EHRs from the original implementation, yielding a substantial computational advantage.
-For assignment of new diagnoses tasks in \ac{ukb}, the same prompt was used for all diseases to reduce computational resources.
-We list all instructions in \cref{tab:instructions_for_llm_embedding_models} and perform ablations to test the effect of the instructions.
+The Qwen2, Qwen3, and LLM2Vec models use instruction-tuned embeddings.
+We therefore added simple prompts for each prediction task based on their respective templates.
+For instance, for prediction of anemia, we added “Given a patient's electronic healthcare record (EHR) as a newline-separated list, retrieve relevant passages that answer the query: has the patient anemia”.
+The existing EHRSHOT benchmark encodes EHRs for the same patient and identical prediction times only once for efficiency.
+To support task-specific instructions, we changed this behavior and encoded each (patient, task, prediction time) instance, resulting in \np{1161412} instead of \np{406379} EHRs and longer processing times.
+The difference between the \np{1161412} labels used in our experiments and the total number of \np{1178665} labels (\cref{tab:ehrshot_prediction_tasks_overview}) arises because some labels share the same task and prediction time and are therefore merged.
+For experiments in \ac{ukb}, we designed analogous instructions.
+We list all instructions in \cref{tab:instructions_for_llm_embedding_models} and perform ablations to test their effect.